dpploy/chen-3170/README.md

     University of Massachusetts Lowell, Fall 2018
     Prof. Valmor F. de Almeida (valmor_dealmeida@uml.edu)

 This course uses Jupyter Notebooks in Python programming language.
-The content can accessed in two ways:
+The content can be accessed in two ways:
 + Static HTML version of the notebooks will be displayed on the current browser if a notebook file listed in the code repository is clicked on.